yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 Closing tweets should be as detailed as possible, for example: 'we have a failing database migration of a column name' instead of 'there is a problem with the database'

+## How to tweet

+The one who commands `@marvin` on Slack should get a Cog user.
+Then we send a message begins with `!tweet` on **#production** channel in order to tell `@marvin` to tweet, like:

+    !tweet "We will be deploying GitLab EE 9.1.2 shortly, no downtime is expected"

+We could also use `!broadcast` to broadcast on GitLab.com, like:

+    !broadcast "We will be deploying GitLab EE 9.1.2 shortly, no downtime is expected"

+There are some options which could be used along with commands.
+To see how to use them, check with:

+    !help tweet
+    !help broadcast

 ## Canned messages to avoid thinking